roudox/moonraker/README.md

 ## Moonraker

-...a lightweight BDD style web testing framework for node, with Yadda, Selenium, page objects and support for parallel testing.
+A lightweight BDD style web testing framework for node, with Yadda, Selenium-Webdriver, page objects and support for parallel testing.

 ### Install

-To use this framework you need to add this to your package.json:
+To use this framework you need to add this to your `package.json`:

 ```json
 "dependencies": {